luisbebop/layer2-is-coming/readme.md

-# optimism-sample
+# layer2-is-coming

-This is a smart contract demo running on Optimism Layer 2 testnet.
+Some tests on multiple layer2 cool networks that are getting nice reviews from the community.
+So far I tested `Optimism`, `Fantom`, `xDAI` and `Celo`.

+## how to use

+If you want to deploy to Optimism.

 [What is Optmism?](https://optimism.io/)

 [Twitch stream about Optimism Layer 2 development](https://www.twitch.tv/videos/863816992)

-## how to use

 ```
 yarn install